alex4108/Approova/README.md

 docker run -d approva
 ```

-OR, force a volume mount to your local .env file inside the container
+OR, force a volume mount to your local .env file inside the container, and persist the sqlite.db

 ```
 docker build -t approva .
-docker run -d -v /path/to/your/.env:/app/.env approva
+docker run -d -v /path/to/your/.env:/app/.env -v /path/to/your/sqlite.db:/app/sqlite.db approva
 ```

 # Contributing